MA EPHT - Outdoor Air Quality

 • Ozone (O3), and

-• Particulate Matter (e.g., PM10 and PM2.5).
+• Particulate Matter (e.g., PM10 and PM2.5)

-In Massachusetts, particulate matter and ozone are the most commonly monitored outdoor air pollutants.
-These mostly result from fossil fuel combustion for transportation, heating, and power generation.
+In Massachusetts, particulate matter and ozone are the most monitored outdoor air pollutants.
+Both come from fossil fuel combustion for transportation, heating, and power generation.
 Particulate matter may reach extreme levels during wildfire smoke events and summertime heat waves.
-Ozone levels may become dangerous on hot days and days when pollutants are “trapped” at ground level by the weather.
+Ozone levels may become dangerous on hot days and days when pollutants are “trapped” near the ground by the weather.
+Poor outdoor air quality may also involve local exposure to any of several hundred additional toxic chemicals, such as benzene or other industrial solvents.
+MassDEP maintains an updated list of these regulated chemicals (called air toxics).

 How are people exposed to poor outdoor air quality?